*A big thanks to England Originals for sponsoring my trip to England! This post originally appeared on Jessie on a Journey.

 If you’re exploring London on a budget, you should definitely add this to your list.

-If you’d like to further explore street art in East London, check out this tour.
+If you’d like to further explore art in London, a few tours to check out include:

 A few other street art tours in London include: